 What’s happening, craft beer lovers of RVA?!
 Welcome to this week’s RVA On Tap, RVA Magazine’s weekly column for all your craft beer-related events, releases, festivals, and all the booze news your hearts desire.

 If you missed the last column, you can check that out here.
-Our kegs are overflowing with news this week with beer releases and festivals, events, and other cool happenings around town — so hold on to your mugs!
+Our kegs are overflowing this week with beer releases and festivals, events, and other cool happenings around town — so hold on to your mugs!

 That’s it for this week’s RVA On Tap!
 As your weekly columnist, I’m here to take all your beer releases, event info, ideas and questions.
 If you’re a brewer, send me your release info at [email protected], and if you’re a beer enthusiast, drop me a line anytime to talk booze.
 Catch y’all next week!